natduca/quickopen/README.txt

     a) Click, Tools > Options...
     b) Expand 'Keyboard and Mouse'
     c) Select 'Key Bindings'
     d) Type QuickOpen in the 'Search by command:' text box.
-If all geos well, this command will exist and be found.
+If all goes well, this command will exist and be found.
     e) Then click the 'Add..' button and bind to whichever keys you please, but I strongly recommend ctrl+shift+o for consistency with vim.